 Along with performing in live theatre productions, I also enjoyed commercial voice-over work and singing on the worship team at my church for many years.

-I am now a full-time jewelry artist and freelance writer – and I continues to create drama whenever I can! :) I live in the Seattle area with my wonderfully supportive husband and our energetic young dog, Maverick.
+I am now a full-time jewelry artist and freelance writer – and I continue to create drama whenever I can! :) I live on a beautiful island north of the Seattle area with my wonderfully supportive husband and our energetic young dog, Maverick.

-I love the process of taking raw materials that don’t look like much on their own and creating something completely different that is exquisite and unique.
-Whether turning emotions and stage directions into a living, breathing character; molding thoughts and words into a richly descriptive article; or taking a pile of wire and beads and weaving them into a beautiful bracelet with color and movement and shine, it is a thrilling endeavor!
+I love the process of taking raw materials that don’t look like much on their own and creating something exquisite.
+Whether turning emotions and stage directions into a living, breathing character; molding thoughts and words into a richly descriptive article; or taking a pile of wire and beads and weaving them into a beautiful bracelet with color and movement and shine, I find the creative process to be a thrilling endeavor!

 I believe that in the creative process, we mirror and praise our Creator, in whose image we were made.
 Although He fashioned the raw materials we all use, He has given each of us the ability and desire to design or compose or concoct something brand new.
 He could have written all the songs or created all the art for us to admire, but He did not.
 He left so many things unfinished — by design, I believe!
 I think it is His way of allowing us the joy of participating in the creation of our world.
 What an honor!